FadyMohareb/cramer/README.md

 ![](media/image012.png)

-*Fig. 6 Form for new visualization instance on Genoverse*
+*Fig. 6 Form for new visualization instance on CRAMER*

 ### Add local files